AaronErhardt/AaronErhardt.github.io/content/posts/announcing_relm4_v0.4.md

 + [@euclio](https://github.com/euclio) who contributed many fixes and features
 + [@mskorkowski](https://github.com/mskorkowski) for his contributions and work on [relm4-store](https://github.com/mskorkowski/relm4-store)
-+ [@tronta](https://github.com/tronta) who contributed a lot to the examples and to the book
++ [@tronta](https://github.com/tronta) who contributed a lot to the examples and book improvements
-+ Everyone else who gave feedback in the Matrix room or on GitHub
++ everyone else who gave feedback in the Matrix room or on GitHub
 + the whole gtk-rs team for providing awesome Rust bindings for GTK and always being helpful